hyperledger-archives/grid-rfcs/text/0000-location.md

 The Grid Location implementation is designed for sharing location master data between participants.
 Location is a near universal concept within supply chain solutions and would naturally be one of the highest areas of re-use across Grid applications.
-The identification of where a physical location exists (and thus where a business transaction occurs) is a foundational element that will enable a wide host of distributed supply chain and commerce solutions.
+The identification of where a location exists (and thus where a business transaction occurs) is a foundational element that will enable a wide host of distributed supply chain and commerce solutions.
 The design will address use cases such as:

 - the inclusion of Location within business transactions (e.g. track and trace